Children and biting

 Why do children bite?

-Biting is a normal part of childhood development and is not necessarily a sign that something is wrong.
+Biting is a normal part of childhood development and is not necessarily a sign that something is wrong or that your child is naughty or badly behaved.

 Some of the main reasons why children bite include:

-- exploration — very young children (those aged 6-12 months) often bite just to see what happens
+- exploration — very young children (those aged 6 to 12 months) often bite just to see what happens

-- teething — biting down on things when teeth are coming through the gums can feel good
+- teething — biting down on things when teeth are coming through, so their gums can feel good

 - copying — children tend to copy things they’ve seen others do, including biting